From King’s note to palace flowers: Queen’s state funeral explained

 Music

-During the service, the State Trumpeters of the Household Cavalry sounded the Cavalry Last Post before the nation fell silent in remembrance of the Queen.
+Towards the end of the service, the State Trumpeters of the Household Cavalry sounded the Cavalry Last Post before the nation fell silent for 2-minutes in remembrance of the Queen.

 Westminster Abbey said on Monday that much of the music at the funeral was selected for its “special significance” to the Queen, and many of the choices have a long association with Westminster Abbey.

 The hymns were sung by the choir of Westminster Abbey and the choir of the Chapel Royal, St James’ Palace.
-They included ‘The Lord’s My Shepherd’ and ‘Love Divine, all Loves Excelling.’
+They included ‘The Lord’s My Shepherd’ which was sung at the Queen’s wedding to Prince Philip in the abbey in 1947 and ‘Love Divine, all Loves Excelling’ which was sung at the Prince and Princess of Wales’ wedding in 2011.

+The anthem ‘O taste and see’ was composed by Ralph Vaughan Williams for the Queen’s coronation in the Abbey in 1953.
+Vaughn Williams’ ashes are buried in the north choir aisle of the church.

+The Queen’s Piper helped close the funeral with a rendition of the traditional piece Sleep, Dearie, Sleep.

 The State Trumpeters of the Household Cavalry were led by Trumpet Major Julian Sandford.
 The Fanfare Team of the Household Division Bands was conducted by Lieutenant Colonel David Barringer MBE, Commanding Officer, Household Division Bands.